Erudika/paraio.org/src/monolite/partials/031-facebook.md

 Support for logging in with Facebook is implemented by the `FacebookAuthFilter`.
 This filter responds to requests at `/facebook_auth`.

-To initiate a login with Facebook just redirect the user to the link Facebook OAuth endpoint `https://www.facebook.com/dialog/oauth`.
+To initiate a login with Facebook just redirect the user to the Facebook OAuth endpoint `https://www.facebook.com/dialog/oauth`.
 Pass the parameter `redirect_uri=/facebook_auth` so Para can handle the response from Facebook.